cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Real-time query monitoring

-Cloud Native PostgreSQL transparently and natively manages support for:
+Cloud Native PostgreSQL transparently and natively supports:

 - the essential [`pg_stat_statements` extension](https://www.postgresql.org/docs/current/pgstatstatements.html),
   which enables tracking of planning and execution statistics of all SQL